sara-sabr/ITStrategy/_pages/en/product-fw-guidance.md

 **Specialized teams** provide significant expertise in some areas when need be.
 For example, relational database performance, advance data modeling, mathematics and calculations.
 These teams are typically first engaged as part of projects, then continue by providing services.
-E.g. setting up a Business Intelligence (BI) COTS product for the stream-aligned team then letting the stream-aligned team manage the BI’s reports.
+E.g. setting up a Business Intelligence (BI) COTS product for the stream-aligned team then letting the stream-aligned team manage the BI's reports.

 **Enabling teams** help other teams overcome obstacles.
-They coach and mentor them until they’ve gained sufficient expertise, at which point they step away.
+They coach and mentor them until they've gained sufficient expertise, at which point they step away.
 Enabling teams are essentially temporary in nature.

 **Platform teams** provide compelling internal products and services to accelerate delivery by stream-aligned teams.
 One example for Job Bank is that it uses a DocUpload service that allows clients to upload documents, then performs anti-virus scans, and stores them securely.